 The generalized nested dissection method, developed by Lipton, Rose, and Tarjan, is a seminal method for solving a linear system Ax = b where A is a symmetric positive definite matrix.
 The method runs extremely fast whenever A is a well-separable matrix (such as matrices whose underlying support is planar or avoids a fixed minor).
 In this work we extend the nested dissection method to apply to any non-singular well-separable matrix over any field.
 The running times we obtain essentially match those of the nested dissection method.
+An important tool is a novel method for matrix sparsification that preserves determinants and minors, and that guarantees that constant powers of the sparsified matrix remain sparse.

 Key words.
-Gaussian elimination, linear system, nested dissection.
+Gaussian elimination, linear system, nested dissection, matrix sparsification.
 AMS subject classifications.
 68W30, 15A15, 05C50